espectro93/xtraceroute/README.md

 # XTRACEROUTE

-extended traceroute program that shows geo information besides the server ip current state works but printing could be handled to another process(so tracing is not blocked) that fetches location (and should use other api)
+Extended traceroute program that shows geo information besides the server ip, if available.
+As we operate on layer 3 and send ICMP EchoRequest and receive replies, we need root privileges to filter ICMP packets (at least on linux): e.g. sudo -E cargo run www.google.de